Skanyi/terraform-projects/applications/sample-application-nginx/README.md

     You have created s3 bucket that will act as the backend of the project.

+You have setup the EKS cluster as describedin this project [Setting up EKS Cluster with Terraform, Helm and a Load balancer](https://github.com/Skanyi/terraform-projects/tree/main/eks)

 ## Quick Setup

 Clone the repository: